CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 # MQ
 SNS, SQS and Kinesis are AWS' proprietary technologies and do not come with MQTT compatibility.
 Here the only possible answer is Amazon MQ

+# X Ray
+ AWS X-Ray
+Analyze and debug production, distributed applications

+AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
+With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
+X-Ray provides an end-to-end view of requests as they travel through your application, and shows a map of your application’s underlying components.
+You can use X-Ray to analyze both applications in development and in production, from simple three-tier applications to complex microservices applications consisting of thousands of services.

 # Q&A